SgtCoDFish/bedrock-bootstrap/06-uart-xxd/README.md

 char device redirected to /dev/ttys005 (label serial0)
 ```

-Note the output about the serial port, which will likely differ depending on your OS and could change between runs.
+(Note the output about the serial port; this port will likely differ depending on your OS and your machine, and could change between runs)

 Second, you'll need to connect to that serial port using GNU screen for sending input over the serial device: